irislib/faq/README.md

 Block lists are stored encrypted to self in event kind 16462.

 ### Color badges on user names
-- Blue =  a followed user with NIP05 identifier.
+- Blue =  a followed user
 - White = you don't follow but  1-10 of your following follows the user (hover over the icon and Iris shows the count)
 - Yellow = you don't follow but over 10 of your following follows the user (hover over the icon and Iris shows the count)